wolfgangj/okami/README.md

     : colon? [lit] char : , [=?];

-Note that square brackets are *not* used to create closure-like code blocks (quotations), as it is commonly done in various modern concatenative languages.
-The `[]` merely denote a change of state (i.e. what the system does with the words it encounters in the source text), nothing else.

-The second level of nesting brackets works similar to `postpone` in standard Forth:
+The square brackets extend naturally to postponing, i.e. the second level of nesting them works like `postpone` in standard Forth:
-It compiles code which, when executed, will compile a call to the given word.
+It compiles code which, when executed, will compile a call to the given word (and accordingly for constants).

     : if   [[0branch] mark>];
     : then [resolve>];
     : else [[branch] mark> >r resolve> r>];

+I tried to make most obvious optimizations in the interpreter.
-The dictionary is placed at the end of the memory area and grows downwards.
+For example, the dictionary is placed at the end of the memory area, so it doesn't interfere with cache utilization during long-running operations where no dictionary lookups are done anyway.
-It looks like this:
+The dictionary grows downwards and looks like this:

     Diagram of the dictionary structure
     ===================================